AtharvaKhismatrao/BeyondSight/README.md

-📷 The camera detects faces and objects in real time.
+## 📷 The camera detects faces and objects in real time.

-🧑‍💼 If a recognized face is detected, the system announces the person’s name.
+## 🧑‍💼 If a recognized face is detected, the system announces the person’s name.

-🔍 Surrounding objects are identified and described audibly.
+## 🔍 Surrounding objects are identified and described audibly.

-🗺️ The system provides voice-based navigation assistance for smooth movement.
+## 🗺️ The system provides voice-based navigation assistance for smooth movement.

-🚀 Future Enhancements

-🌍 Multi-Language Support – Expand TTS functionality to support multiple languages.

-🖐 Gesture Recognition – Enable hands-free control using simple hand gestures.

-☁ Cloud Integration – Store user profiles and history for personalized assistance.